Ayrılık: Among Israelis

 Ayrılık is described as depicting IDF soldiers killing newborn children in cold blood and snatching babies.
 It sparked angry protests from politicians and the media in Israel.
 Simon Wiesenthal Center sent a notice on the series to Prime Minister Recep Tayyip Erdoğan.
 Due to growing concerns, Israeli Foreign Minister Avigdor Lieberman summoned the Turkish ambassador and complained about the antisemitic content of Ayrılık.
 Turkish Foreign Minister Ahmet Davutoğlu concluded that the Turkish government is not liable for the series' content.

 Among Palestinians

-Dubai-based MBC 4 began airing the series in March 2010 and Dubai One had also purchased it.
-After the series' aired on MBC 1, a female Palestinian prisoner sent an appeal to Palestinian Prisoners' Society on behalf of other female detainees, demanding that the channel stop broadcasting Ayrılık.
+Dubai-based MBC 4 and MBC Action began airing the series in March 2010 and Dubai One had also purchased it.
+After the series' aired on MBC 4 and MBC Action, a female Palestinian prisoner sent an appeal to Palestinian Prisoners' Society on behalf of other female detainees, demanding that the channel stop broadcasting Ayrılık.
 Female prisoners were reportedly angered by the depiction of a Palestinian female prisoner being raped by Israeli soldiers under detention, saying that it was a distortion of reality.
 "The series is full of misconceptions," said the woman who appealed, "like when it shows how a female prisoner’s family killed her upon her release...This is humiliating to the entire Palestinian people and only serves the occupation."